-Financing geothermal energy projects usually requires tailored approaches in terms of support schemes and financial instruments as the geothermal sector is far from being uniform in terms of maturity and technology readiness across geographical, technology lines and uses.
+Financing geothermal energy projects usually requires tailored approaches in terms of support schemes and financial instruments due to the fact that geothermal sector is far from being uniform in terms of maturity and technology readiness across geographical and technology aspects.

-Financing geothermal projects therefore requires reducing uncertainty to reduce the financing cost of the project.
-To do so, public support schemes play a key role, providing a predictible income in the case of operational aid, or lowering the need for or the cost of raising capital in the case of investment aid.
+Financing geothermal projects therefore requires reducing uncertainty in terms of the cost of the project.
+To do so, public support schemes play a key role, providing a predictable income in terms of operational aid, or lowering the need or the cost of raising capital in the case of investment aid.

-The European Union is an important actor in financing the energy transition.
-The EU directs a significant share of its budget to projects in Member States through the structural funds.
-Climate action and renewable energy are indeed designated as “headline targets” under Europe 2020
+The European Union is a crucial actor when it comes to financing the energy transition.
+It directs a significant share of its budget through the structural funds for projects in Member States.
+Climate action and renewable energy are indeed designated as “headline targets” under 2030 climate and energy framework

-– they are a core focus in financing allocation.
+– these are the primary focus of financing allocation.

 The EU’s action on financing for renewable energy rests on two main axes:

 - The introduction of conditionality in the attribution of EU funds;

 - The “financialization” of public support through the European Investment Bank.

 The public sector generally plays a significant role in the promotion of geothermal energy, notably providing operational or investment support.
 The EU is for instance a key resource in several geothermal heating projects.
 In some Member States, this support also takes the form of risk guarantees for deep geothermal projects, which can contribute to greatly reducing the costs of financing.

 - Support Schemes